Gomoa Onyaadze Solar Power Station

 The Gomoa Onyaadze Solar Power Station is an operational grid-connected 20 MW solar power plant, in Ghana.
 The privately owned power station sells its power to the Power Distribution Services Ghana (PDSG), formerly Electricity Company of Ghana (ECG), under a long-term power purchase agreement.

 Location

 The power station is located in Gomoa West District, in the Central Region of Ghana, south of the settlement of Otaw, Ghana, on the road between Otaw and Mankwadze, Ghana, on the Atlantic coast.
-This is approximately 71 km west of the city of Accra, the capital and largest city in he country.
+This is approximately 71 km west of the city of Accra, the capital and largest city in the country.
 Otaw is located approximately 12 km, west of the town of Winneba in neighboring Effutu Municipal District, the nearest large town.
 The geographical coordinates of Gomoa Onyaadze Solar Power Station are 05°20'46.0"N, 0°42'12.0"W (Latitude:5.346111; Longitude:-0.703333).
 This power station is in close proximity with BXC Solar Power Station (Onyandze Solar Power Station), established in 2016.